 - Clonidine is a possible option for opioid detox.
-According to the National Library of Medicine, it can be used to help “reduce anxiety, agitation, muscle aches, sweating, runny nose, and cramping.”
+Iit can be used to help “reduce anxiety, agitation, muscle aches, sweating, runny nose, and cramping.”
 However, because it is not itself an opioid, it cannot reduce cravings.
 This is why clonidine is not often chosen to treat heroin withdrawal, as the cravings associated with this drug in particular can be severe.

-- Methadone, an opioid agonist, is the most popular medication for the treatment of heroin detox and addiction.
+- Methadone, an op, in particular,is the most popular medication for the treatment of heroin detox and addiction.
 The drug reduces cravings, minimizes withdrawal symptoms, and allows patients to live their daily lives without the potential of substance abuse.
 A person can also continue methadone as a maintenance drug instead of being weaned off it early on in heroin addiction treatment, and this option is often best for those with severe dependencies on opioids.

 - Buprenorphine is a partial opioid agonist, and while it is able to perform most of the same duties as methadone, it is more protected from abuse.
 This is because of its ceiling effect and the fact that it is usually marketed with naloxone, which precipitates withdrawal in anyone who tries to abuse the drug.
 Buprenorphine can be prescribed in a doctor’s office.